Oregon: European and pioneer settlement

-Statehood
+Black exclusion laws

-In December 1844, Oregon passed its Black Exclusion Law, which prohibited African Americans from entering the territory while simultaneously prohibiting slavery.
+In December 1844, Oregon passed its first black exclusion law, which prohibited African Americans from entering the territory while simultaneously prohibiting slavery.
 Slave owners who brought their slaves with them were given three years before they were forced to free them.
 Any African Americans in the region after the law was passed were forced to leave, and those who did not comply were arrested and beaten.
 They received no less than twenty and no more than thirty-nine stripes across the back if they still did not leave.
 This process could be repeated every six months.

+Statehood

 Slavery played a major part in Oregon's history and even influenced its path to statehood.
 The territory's request for statehood was delayed several times, as members of Congress argued among themselves whether the territory should be admitted as a "free" or "slave" state.
-Eventually politicians from the South agreed to allow Oregon to enter as a "free" state, in exchange for opening slavery to the southwest United States.
+Eventually politicians from the South agreed to allow Oregon to enter as a "free" state, in exchange for opening slavery to the Southwestern U.S.

 Oregon was admitted to the Union on February 14, 1859, though no one in Oregon knew it until March 15.
 Founded as a refuge from disputes over slavery, Oregon had a "whites only" clause in its original state Constitution.
 At the outbreak of the American Civil War, regular U.S. troops were withdrawn and sent east to aid the Union.
 Volunteer cavalry recruited in California were sent north to Oregon to keep peace and protect the populace.
 The First Oregon Cavalry served until June 1865.